Anomalous current fluctuations from Euler hydrodynamics: Typical fluctuations of deterministic dynamics from Euler hydrodynamics

 Motivated by this, we argue that, for large times, {\it all contributions of the generating function to the integral in Eq.~\eqref{eq:prob_typical} for $\Gamma=0$ are captured by fluctuating variables $\varrho_i(x,t)=\hat{\varrho}_i(\tau^{1/z}x,\tau t)$, $\tau \gg 1$, that can be obtained by propagating initial typical fluctuations:

 where $\rho_i$ is the initial average density and $\delta\varrho_i(x,0)$ is a field with $O(1)$ fluctuations.}

-The assertion that such fluctuations are always transported by the Euler equations regardless of the dynamical exponent stems from the observation that the only source of typical current fluctuations in the SCCA are the interactions of ballistically-propagating initial typical fluctuations.
+The assertion that such fluctuations are always transported by the Euler equations regardless of the dynamical exponent stems from the observation that the only source of typical current fluctuations in the SCCA in the single-file limit are the interactions of ballistically-propagating initial typical fluctuations.
 A similar observation was recently also made for Dirac fluids in Ref.~\cite{gopalakrishnan2024nongaussian}.
-This is in fact in the same spirit as {\it diffusion from convection}, which is known to be the only contribution to the diffusion constants in integrable systems \cite{DeNardis2018PRL,de_nardis_diffusion_2019,Gopalakrishnan2018} (we show that this is also the case in the SCCA in SM) and is generically also present even in non-integrable systems, provided that the eigenvalues of the flux jacobian $\mathsf{A}$ are non-degenerate \cite{Medenjak2020}.
+This is in fact in the same spirit as {\it diffusion from convection}, which is known to be the only contribution to the diffusion constants in integrable systems \cite{DeNardis2018PRL,de_nardis_diffusion_2019,Gopalakrishnan2018} and is generically also present even in non-integrable systems, provided that the eigenvalues of the flux Jacobian $\mathsf{A}$ are non-degenerate \cite{Medenjak2020}.